sourcey/libsourcey/README.md

 ### Installing on Linux

-This guide has been written for Ubuntu 14.04, but should be easily protable for most flavours of Linux.
+This guide has been written for Ubuntu 14.04, but installation is very simple and should be easily protable for most flavours of Linux.

 First install the necessary dependencies: